 A parent/staff survey is sent out by the District office once every two years.
 This survey provides the district information about parent and staff involvement and satisfaction Students in grades 3-5 are surveyed regarding school climate, (Healthy Kids Survey) and bullying (Olweus report).
 These surveys take place once a year.
 Findings from these surveys from the 2018-19 school year indicate that bullying is far below the national average and Roosevelt students feel safe at school.
 Schools closed on March 13, 2020, resulting in a lack of student survey data.
-Students returned to in person school for the 2021-22 school year, and the Healthy Kids Survey and the Olweus Anti-Bullying survey will be administered in April-May of 2022.
-We will consider the data from the 2022 surveys to develop new goals in School Climate & Culture for the 2022-23 school year.
+Students returned to in person school for the 2021-22 school year, and the Healthy Kids Survey will be administered in June of 2022.
+We will consider the data from the 2022 survey to develop new goals in School Climate & Culture for the 2022-23 school year.
 Additionally, the return to school after a long absence of in-person learning has resulted in the need for additional social/emotional support for Roosevelt students.
-Emotional well-being and social skills surveys are currently being developed for teachers and students to complete in order to accurately determine baseline needs.
+A social/emotional survey for grades 2nd-5th has been developed and teachers are administering to students by June 3, 2022 in order to accurately determine baseline needs.
 Staff and students will be provided developmentally appropriate supports and resources as determined by the results of these surveys.